elbaggarilab/elbaggarilab.github.io/_posts/2023-11-27-sukhyun-joins.markdown

 hide_hero: true
 ---

 Suk Hyun Sung joins the lab at the Rowland Institute at Harvard.
-He brings in immense experience in 2D materials, electron microscopy, and in situ experiments.
+He brings immense experience in 2D materials, electron microscopy, and in situ experiments.
 Welcome Suk Hyun!